simplificaci/azuresql-autoscaler/README.md

 Azure Function stores autoscaler data right into the monitored database itself, in the `dbo.AutoscalerMonitor` table.
 This is useful both to understand how and why the autoscaler took some actions, but also if you want to save historical data to create better autoscaling algorithms.
 Please use the script `./SQL/create-table` to setup the objects in the target database before running the Azure Function.
 If you plan to use the autoscaler in a production environment, is recommended to use a different database other than the monitored one to store historical autoscaler data.

-The provided script also create a sample `Numbers` table that can be used to execute some load testing to check how the autoscaler works.
+The provided script also create a sample `AutoscalerNumbers` table that can be used to execute some load testing to check how the autoscaler works.

 Autoscaler data, as an additional sample, is also sent to [Application Insight](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring#log-custom-telemetry-in-c-functions), so autoscler actions can be monitored directly from Azure Portal dashboard.